-A month after the launch, the Kintsugi testnet hit a major roadblock.
+A month after the launch, the Kintsugi testnet hit a significant roadblock.
 Among countless tests and attack vectors the testnet underwent, Marius van der Wijden, an Ethereum core developer with the Geth client team, was able to cause the network to split twice.

 By altering the hash of a newly submitted block to its parent hash, van der Wijden’s test forced conflicts between different Ethereum clients.
-Whereas the expected result was all clients rejecting such a faulty block, some clients accepted the block as it used the cache of the valid, parent block.
+Whereas the expected result was all clients rejecting such a faulty block, some clients accepted the block as it used the cache of the valid parent block.

 The Geth clients rejected the fault block, while Nethermind and Besu clients accepted the block, leading to the first split.
 Then, some Geth nodes running variations of the client disagreed on the result internally, causing the second network split.